Employment Contracts and Compensation Agreements

 Employment contracts, whether written or implied from employee handbooks or policies, may also provide the terms and conditions of:

-3. OWNERSHIP OF INVENTIONS.
-This provision applies to employees who invent things as part of their jobs.
+3. OWNERSHIP OF INVENTIONS - This provision applies to employees who invent things as part of their jobs.
 In this part of the contract the employee agrees that anything he or she invents at work (or during a set period of time after termination) becomes the employer's invention, not the employee's own invention.
 Additionally, employees usually agree to assign their inventions to the employer, cooperate with the employer in getting inventions patented, and keep information about the invention confidential like any other trade secret.
-In return, sometimes the employer agrees to share with employee-inventors a percentage of the royalties paid for inventions.

 6. NO ADDITIONAL COMPENSATION.
 The "no additional compensation" clause states that if the employee becomes an elected director or officer of the company or serves on a company managing committee, the employee will not be entitled to additional compensation for doing that work.